 Alicia Garza, Patrisse Cullors, and Opal Tometi

-We’re finishing this list by highlighting these Black leaders who continue to move history.
-After George Zimmerman was acquitted in court for the 2012 murder of Trayvon Martin, three community organizers — Opal Tometi, Patrisse Cullors, and Alicia Garza — founded the Black Lives Matter movement and dedicated themselves to challenging institutionalized racism wherever it was being used to attack Black and Brown communities.
+We’re finishing this list by highlighting three contemporary Black leaders who have moved history.
+After George Zimmerman was acquitted in court for the 2012 murder of Trayvon Martin, three community organizers — Ayo Tometi, Patrisse Cullors, and Alicia Garza — founded the Black Lives Matter movement and dedicated themselves to challenging institutionalized racism wherever it was being used to attack Black and Brown communities.
 Following the 2014 murder of Mike Brown by a Ferguson, Missouri, police officer, the trio helped organize “freedom rides” to help activists from across the U.S. travel to Ferguson to support local efforts to demand justice for Mike Brown.

 From there, Black Lives Matter chapters emerged across the nation to demand justice and encourage Black liberation.
 Their movement again took center stage in the summer of 2020, following the murder of George Floyd, when some 26 million people joined BLM protests around the world.
 Not only did the worldwide outrage push federal and Minnesota state prosecutors to indict four Minneapolis police officers for charges relating to Floyd’s death — one so far has been convicted of murder — but the protests also fueled a renewed civil rights movement where activists continue to work to end police violence, secure voting rights, advance economic justice, and achieve comprehensive Black liberation.